 The coronavirus pandemic has destabilized the job market.
 As a result, many hospitals and clinics have lowered their standards, in terms of who does what.
 That is especially true at nursing homes.
 For example, a licensed vocational nurse might perform duties that a registered nurse should handle.

 Non-physician work is a concern in healthcare fraud matters.
 According to Medicare and Medicaid billing rules, as well as many private insurance company rules, physicians must perform certain procedures.
 All too frequently, hospitals and clinics allow nurses or office workers to handle routine outpatient procedures.
 Then, they bill the government for the cost of the doctor’s time to perform the work.

-Such over delegation is not only unlawful and considered a false claim.
+Such over-delegation is not only unlawful but considered a false claim.
 It also could present real dangers to the patient, if an inexperienced or undertrained staff member is conducting a complex medical procedure.

 These rules are sometimes vague.
 For example, they may state or imply that a physician must supervise the activity.
 “Supervise” could mean anything from looking over a subordinate’s shoulder the entire time to keeping one’s cell phone on in case of emergency.

 Pandemic or no pandemic, upcoding is probably the most common type of healthcare fraud in Chicagoland.
 In most situations, it is also the easiest type of healthcare fraud to prove.
 All elements are clearly present in all cases.

 Generally, the provider bills the government or insurance company for services that were never rendered.
 In other cases, the provider bills for a similar, yet more expensive, service than the one which was actually performed.

 Frequently, fraudulent intent is difficult to prove in these cases, especially if authorities move in too quickly and few upcoding errors are involved.
 If the provider continuously upcoded over a period of several months or years, that’s probably not accidental.